Transformers: Last Bot Standing

 Transformers: Last Bot Standing is an American comic book limited series written by Nick Roche, drawn by Roche and E. J. Su, and colored by Rebecca Nalty and Brittany Peer, and was published by IDW Publishing in 2022.

-Based on the Transformers franchise by Hasbro and Takara-Tomy, the series is one of the last projects presented by IDW before the publisher passes the Transformers comic book license back to Hasbro at the end of the 2022.
+Based on the Transformers franchise by Hasbro and Takara-Tomy, the series is one of the last projects presented by IDW before the publisher passed the Transformers comic book license back to Hasbro at the end of the year 2022.

 The series debuted on May 11, 2022, and concluded on August 31, 2022.

 Premise

 In a distant future, the war between Autobots and Decepticons on Cybertron is over, but all Transformers are nearly extinct.
 Rodimus is the last surviving Cybertronian, and is haunted by the sins of its species.
 He spends his final days in Donnokt, a planet on the verge of collapse after industrialisation.